ActualLab/Fusion/docs/Overview.md

   compile it to WebAssembly.
 So why do you even want to bet on a tech like TypeScript, if the long-term future of a codebase written on it is actually under big question?
-I.e. not that it won't work, but what's the point to delay switching to something else assuming its not going to be the best choice in future?
+I.e. not that it won't work, but what's the point to delay switching to something else assuming it's not going to be the best choice in future?

 ### Next Steps